SyedMIrtazaHyder/LiDAR_based_Object_Detection_and_Tracking/README.md

 Firstly we would like to thank our professors [Usman Akram](https://scholar.google.com/citations?hl=en&user=2BntV9IAAAAJ) and [Fahad Mumtaz Malik](https://scholar.google.com/citations?hl=en&user=i9ycd5sAAAAJ) for their continous support and providing us the resources for making the project possible.

 We want to further extend our thanks to [Muneeb Ahmad](https://github.com/muneebahmed26301) for developing the LiDAR mount and helping us to attach the LiDAR to the car.

+Be sure to check out the [Reinforcement Learning](https://github.com/Sim43/Autonomous-Vehicle) module worked by our second team.

 ## Resources
 1. https://github.com/maudzung/Complex-YOLOv4-Pytorch